-From community gardens, school learning gardens, urban farms, rooftop farms, and controlled environment agriculture, New York City is home to a diverse breadth of urban agriculture.
+From community gardens to school learning gardens, urban farms, rooftop farms, and controlled environment agriculture, New York City is home to a diverse breadth of urban agriculture.

-Below are current NYC resources, keep checking as we update the website!
+Below are current NYC resources, please keep checking as we update the website.

-The Mayor's Office of Urban Agriculture (MOUA) is pleased to present the NYC urban agriculture community with the following funding opportunities.
-Please note that MOUA is not a direct funder of these grants and does not endorse any particular opportunity, they are presented here for your awareness and consideration.
+The Mayor’s Office of Urban Agriculture (MOUA) is pleased to present the NYC urban agriculture community with the following funding opportunities.
+Please note that MOUA is not a direct funder of these grants and does not endorse any particular opportunity.
+Grants presented here are for your awareness and consideration.

 For information about opening an urban agriculture business in New York City, visit the Urban Agriculture Guide on the NYC Business Portal.
 This guide includes tips on creating a business plan, registering and financing your business, finding and planning your space, hiring a team, preparing to open, and operating your business.